ophub/amlogic-s9xxx-armbian/README.md

 If there is a complete set of kernel files in the current directory, you can run the `armbian-update` command to install this kernel.
 The kernel update script will be continuously updated during development.
 You can use this command to update the local script synchronously: `wget -O /usr/sbin/armbian-update git.io/armbian-update` .
 Or directly use the latest script on the server side to update the kernel: `bash <(curl -fsSL git.io/armbian-update) 5.4.170`

-When the kernel is updated, By default, download from [stable](https://github.com/ophub/kernel/tree/main/pub/stable) kernel version branch, if you download other [version branch](https://github.com/ophub/kernel/tree/main/pub), please specify according to the branch folder name in the `second` parameter, such as `armbian-update 5.7.19 dev` .
-The mainline u-boot is automatically installed by default, which can better support the use of kernel series 5.10 and above.
-If you choose not to install, please specify in the `third` input parameter, such as `armbian-update 5.4.170 stable no`
+When the kernel is updated, By default, download from [stable](https://github.com/ophub/kernel/tree/main/pub/stable) kernel version branch, if you download other [version branch](https://github.com/ophub/kernel/tree/main/pub), please specify according to the branch folder name in the `2` parameter, such as `armbian-update 5.7.19 dev` .
+The mainline u-boot is not installed by default, and individual boxes need to be installed when using kernels above 5.10.
+If you choose to install, specify it in the `3` input parameter, e.g. `armbian-update 5.4.170 stable yes`

 The `headers` files in the kernel is installed in the `/use/local/include` directory.
 When compiling the application, add `-I /usr/local/include` to the `CFLAG` parameter of `GCC` to find the headers files.